 It all started with Katie Holmes.
-In September of last year, the actress gave Instagram a coronary when she was photographed wearing New York label Khaite’s Scarlet cardigan and Eda bralette, looking impossibly chic in a minimalist get-up of blue jeans, open-toed mules, sunglasses and not much else.
+Way back in 2019, the actress gave Instagram a coronary when she was photographed wearing New York label Khaite’s Scarlet cardigan and Eda bralette, looking impossibly chic in a minimalist get-up of blue jeans, open-toed mules, sunglasses and not much else.
 The set, priced at just over £2,000, sold out within 24 hours of the photo going viral, and in the following months a legion of copycats littered the high street (Zara successfully produced its own duo, a wool-blend cardi and crop top set, priced at £42).

-There is a plethora of styles available, and everyone and their mother seems to be wearing one, but, dear reader, I am not a Parisian babe and truth be told, I’m sceptical.
+Now heading into the colder months, everyone and their mother seems to be sporting a cardi, but, dear reader, I am not a Parisian babe and truth be told, I’m sceptical.
 It seems that the cardigan is geared towards a certain body type, and anyone above a 32B cup size is doomed to look more like Mrs Doubtfire than a model in a Bottega Veneta campaign.
-While I’d love to artfully tuck a buttoned-up duck egg blue cardi into a pair of jeans, or don an oversized speckled oatmeal number with matching knitted bra, I will undoubtedly veer more towards a rejected member of ‘00s indie band The Wombats (oh how my indie youth was defined by skinny boys in longline cardigans) than any of the chic women I follow on Instagram.
+While I’d love to artfully tuck a buttoned-up duck egg blue cardi into a pair of jeans, or don an oversized speckled oatmeal number, I will undoubtedly veer more towards a rejected member of ‘00s indie band The Wombats (oh how my indie youth was defined by skinny boys in shabby cardigans) than any of the chic women I follow on Instagram.

 If Khaite’s minimalism isn’t for you, what about shopping vintage and teaming a cropped cardi with a ‘50s circle skirt and a pair of Grenson loafers?
 Or leaning into the grandpa style adopted by Kurt Cobain and his famous oversized cardigans?
 Pair with slacks, a slogan tee and loose denim, and you’re onto a winner.
-London Fashion Week favourite Ashley Williams threw up my favourite iterations for this vibe: a bubblegum pink number emblazoned with black cats, and an acid green and Parma Violet purple argyle patterned one.
 It’s a crying shame that Morrissey has spouted such hateful ideas of late; in his days in The Smiths, he was the soft boy cardigan pin-up, all romantic shirts under longline knits (swinging bunch of gladioli optional).

 Lydia King, fashion director at Harrods, tells me that the trick is understanding the cardigan's versatility.
 "They’re easy to dress up or down, with jeans or even draped over the shoulders over evening wear, and can be used as a softer alternative to the blazer when working a tailored look.
 The secret to avoiding a mature look is to layer the cardigan over an unexpected piece: opt for a T-shirt instead of a blouse."
 For a perfectly executed example of this, look to Marc Jacobs' 1993 grunge collection for Perry Ellis, in which Helena Christensen donned a simple black cropped cardigan over a scoop-neck plaid maxi dress, with stomping boots and silver jewellery.
 Perhaps the magic formula is to avoid layering anything high and bulky underneath.

 It looks like I’ll have to put my reservations aside as the cardigan is going nowhere.
-Net-A-Porter has seen a 22% increase in sales of cardigans in 2020 compared to last year, and as the weather warms up and the days get longer, they’ll stick around, only in shorter, finer, more spring-friendly iterations.
-Libby’s tip for the coming season?
-"We’re forecasting the return of the twinset, in line with the ‘90s trend; very Liz Hurley."
-I might not be brave enough to try the cardi and skirt twinset just yet, but I’ll overcome my preconceptions and try a Seattle-style grunge aesthetic and get back to you.
+While I might not be brave enough to try the cardi and skirt twinset just yet, I’ll overcome my preconceptions and try a Seattle-style grunge aesthetic and get back to you.
 Maybe the cardi isn’t so scary after all.